 Tech is still in high demand

-Nine of this year’s 25 best jobs are in the tech field.
+Nine of this year’s 25 best jobs of 2019 are in the tech field.
 Some roles are technical, requiring significant investments in education and training for job seekers (machine learning engineer, #1; full-stack developer, #3; Salesforce developer, #10; robotics engineer, #11; computer vision engineer, #13; and data scientist, #22).

 However, there are now bootcamps and other quick, flexible options available for tech education, making it easier to break into this industry.
 And a recent Indeed survey shows 72% of employers think coding bootcamp graduates are just as likely to be high performers as those with computer science degrees.